 Comparing and Uses

-I myself have found I get best weight loss results in a more alkaline based keto diet, which is highly focused on inflammation (like true keto).
-That diet plan requires not only attention to macros, but a focus on the alkalinity of dietary intake.
+I myself have found I get best weight loss results on a stricter keto diet, which is highly focused on reducing inflammation.
+That diet plan requires not only attention to macros, but a focus on the quality and inflammatory properties of the foods you eat.
 While this diet is great for avoid keto flu and overall health, the tracking is daunting (especially long term).
 I take breaks with lazy keto as well as a simple reduced carb non-keto diet.

 The a strict Keto diet will require you to consistently track these macros, something that most people are unable to do.
 It is usually hectic to analyze and ensure everything you eat is keto-friendly based on the calories and macros content on a single day.

 The Keto goal

 No matter what form of Keto diet you are doing, the overall goal is to ensure that you get into the state called ketosis.
 Ketosis is the state where your body is operating basically using fats as an energy source as opposed to glucose from carbs.
 In this state, the body has already depleted the glycogen deposits and it taps into the fat and effectively leads to a reduction of weight.
 This is the state everyone seeks to get into.
 The benefits of the Keto diet are felt when you are already in this state.

 Does Lazy Keto kick you out of Ketosis?